Principal

 Senior Engineering Consultant

-Phineas (Phin) Burke (Charted Professional Engineer) is one of NZET's most senior consultants, dealing primarily with structural and hydraulics and geotechnical projects.
+Phineas (Phin) Burke (Charted Professional Engineer) is one of NZET's most senior consultants, dealing primarily with structural, hydraulics and geotechnical projects.

 Outside of work Phin's hobbies include free diving and spear fishing